-3 cheap UK shares I’d like to buy
+3 cheap UK shares you might be considering

-The post Stock market crash: these cheap UK shares have rocketed since the crash!
-I’d buy them in an ISA appeared first on The Motley Fool UK.
+The post Stock market crash: are these cheap UK shares brilliant bargains or investment traps? appeared first on The Motley Fool UK.

 - Top shares for 2020

 Royston Wild has no position in any of the shares mentioned.
-The Motley Fool UK has recommended Admiral Group.
+The Motley Fool UK has recommended Wizz Air Holdings.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2020